Virtual reality field trips give students advanced adventure

 The effect on learning, he said, is to improve interest, understanding and recall.

-It's unknown how many classrooms have or will adopt the technology, but experts say it's still relatively rare.
-While individual headsets that require a user's phone can cost as little as $20 or $30, systems and software for classes run into the thousands of dollars.
+It's unknown how many classrooms have or will adopt the technology, but experts say it's still relatively rare because, while individual headsets that require a user's phone can cost as little as $20 or $30, systems and software for classes run into the thousands of dollars.
 Early complaints about a lack of good software are fading as more companies enter the market, but the rules for use haven't necessarily caught up to the technology.

 In New York, for example, simulated lab experiments don't count toward the state's hands-on lab time requirements.